sonalishelake/log-analyser/README.md

        A sample log file is available in `resources/inputfile/logfile.txt`
     2. You can generate a sample log file using the utility `com.github.sonalishelake.loganalyser.utilities.LogFileGenerator`.
-You can specify the number of events to be generated for the inputfile file.
+You can specify the number of events to be generated for the sample file.

 ## Summary of task